hwangjc/HayBoxFGC/README.md

 ## Smash Ultimate

-Layout for Smash Ultimate mode
+The layout for Smash Ultimate mode is the same as Melee mode, except MS and LS are disabled.

 To switch to Smash Ultimate mode when you're in any other mode, hold:
 - Mod X + Start + Down